Welcome Class of 2018!

 There is so much you won’t want to miss about Welcome Week!
-Check back soon for a complete parent and student schedule.
+For a full schedule, visit this link!.

 If you have any questions, please contact Martha Meyers at firstname.lastname@example.org.

 On Thursday, August 21, the Bulldogs will travel by bus to Chicago.
 Adrian College will provide lunch upon arrival to the hotel and breakfast the next morning.
 Dinner on the way back to Adrian will also be covered.
 Students are responsible for dinner on Thursday and lunch on Friday.
 Students, for the most part, are able to explore the city on their own—they are encouraged to bring money for souvenirs and activities.
 We will return to campus Friday, August 22.

 Want to know more about the trip?
-Check out what we we’ve been up to the past few years!
+Need suggestions for what to do in the city?
+Click here and check out what we we’ve been up to the past few years!

 Housing information was mailed out to new students that made their enrollment deposit on April 11.
 The housing application must be completed at housing.adrian.edu.
 Housing applications are due by June 27.
 Priority for housing will be determined by the application’s submission date.